Transforming Respiratory Services

 Define Phase: May 2020 – October 2020

 After analysing our research findings, during the Define phase we brought together findings from all our different sources, triangulated the findings, identified key patient needs and problem statements, prioritised issues, and looked at the feasibility of addressing them.
-Additional research with patients to verify findings was also undertaken.
+Additional research with patients to prioritise issues was also undertaken.

 An extensive range of fact finding meetings were also required, with a range of NHS Highland staff, the ambulance service, third sector organisations and commercial suppliers.